TobiasEppacher/AppliedRegression/md/04-model-diagnostics.md

     r_k = \frac{\sum_{t=k+1}^{n} e_te_{t-k}}{\sum_{t=1}^{n} e_t^2}, \quad k = 1, 2, \ldots
 $$

-This is called 'lag k autocorrelation' and measures the association between the residuals in the same time series.
+This is called `lag k autocorrelation` and measures the association between the residuals in the same time series.

 $r_0 = 1$ and $-1 \leq r_k \leq 1$ with $E[r_k] \approx 0$ and $Var(r_k) \approx 1/n$ for $k > 0.